-Aside from the natural benefits of healthy rivers for communities, we can actively maximise additional community benefits in the way environmental water is stored and used.
+Aside from the natural benefits of healthy rivers for communities, we can actively maximise additional community benefits in the way water for the environment is stored and used.

-We work with waterway managers and managers of water storages (who deliver water to homes, farms and businesses) so we can maximise the release of environmental water to deliver these broader community benefits.
+We work with waterway managers and managers of water storages (who deliver water to homes, farms and businesses) so we can maximise the release of water for the environment to deliver these broader community benefits.

-For example, in recent years we have timed the release of environmental water into some rivers that are popular with kayakers so that river levels were higher over a long weekend – when most kayakers wanted to paddle.
+For example, in recent years we have timed the release of water for the environment into some rivers that are popular with kayakers, so that river levels were higher over a long weekend – when most kayakers wanted to paddle.

-We and Victoria's waterway managers (catchment management authorities and Melbourne Water) often receive feedback from communities about the broad range of recreational benefits experienced after environmental water is delivered to sites.
-We hear reports of bumper recreational fishing catches, increased numbers of bird watchers, improved canoeing and rowing regatta conditions, influxes of campers and bush-walkers and a general improvement in the 'greening' of scenery encouraging picnickers and day-trippers.
+We and Victoria's waterway managers (catchment management authorities and Melbourne Water) often receive feedback from communities about the broad range of recreational benefits experienced after water for the environment is delivered to sites.
+We hear reports of bumper recreational fishing catches, increased numbers of birdwatchers, improved canoeing and rowing regatta conditions, influxes of campers and bush walkers and a general improvement in the greenness of scenery encouraging picnickers and day-trippers.

-Where possible, environmental water managers try to maximise benefits like these, so long as the environmental reasons for the watering are not compromised.
+Where possible, water for the environment managers try to maximise benefits like these, so long as the environmental reasons for the watering are not compromised.